makeplus/makes/ReadMe.md

-If you want to make changes to the `makes` repo itself in combination with various Makefiles you are working with, you can keep `makes` in a location you desire by setting `MAKES_REPO_DIR` and setting the first lne of your Makefiles to something like this:
+If you want to make changes to the `makes` repo itself in combination with various Makefiles you are working with, you can keep `makes` in a location you desire by setting `MAKES_REPO_DIR` and setting the first line of your Makefiles to something like this:

 ```make